IA-max/blog/content/articles/css-a-complete-guide-to-grid/index.md

 ---
-title: 'A Complete Guide to Grid'
+title: "A Complete Guide to Grid"
-date: '2019-12-20T00:44:19+08:00'
+date: "2019-12-20"
-status: private
+featured: false
-category: ["css"]
+category: "css"
-tag: ["css","grid","float","layout"]
-author: "max"
 excerpt: "CSS Grid Layout is the most powerful layout system available in CSS.
 It is a 2-dimensional system, meaning it can handle both columns and rows"
-featured: false
-image:
-featuredimage:
-  src: "cover-layout.png"
-  alt: ""
+tag: ["css","grid","float","layout"]
+status: "publish"
+type: "post"
+cover: "./cover-layout.png"
 ---

 CSS Grid Layout is the most powerful layout system available in CSS.
 It is a 2-dimensional system, meaning it can handle both columns and rows, unlike [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) which is largely a 1-dimensional system.
 You work with Grid Layout by applying CSS rules both to a parent element (which becomes the Grid Container) and to that element’s children (which become Grid Items).